tpoisot/tpoisot.github.io/papers.md

 # Papers submitted

+**Timothée Poisot**, James D Bever, Peter H Thrall & Michael E Hochberg.
+When protection is not enough - emergence and persistence of protective mutualists in pathogenic communities.
+Submitted to *The American Naturalist*

 **Timothée Poisot**, Sonia Kéfi, Serge Morand, Michal Stanko, Pablo A Marquet & Michael E Hochberg.
 Patterns of co-occurrence between specialists and generalists in natural communities.
-Submitted to *The American Naturalist*
+Under review at *The American Naturalist*

 **The [INNGE](http://www.innge.net/) Working Group**.
 A global community to facilitate next-generation ecology and evolution.
-Submitted to *Trends in Ecology & Evolution*
+Under review at *Trends in Ecology & Evolution*

 # Papers accepted or in press